xamwell2/My-Portfolio/planning/backlog.md

 As a user, I want to see the title of the page.

-- There is a clear title on the page
+- There is a clear title on the page.

-As a user, I want to ses the logo of the website
+As a user, I want to ses the logo of the website.

 - There is the logo of the website